 Disclaimer: I would get this in white gold with a white diamond... not feeling the pink and yellow.

-NYR - Day Three
+NYR - Day Two

 Today's resolution: